Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company provides personal protective equipment (PPE) and related training in relation to palm oil operations.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it provides occupational health and safety training to its employees.

 • Y